souktha/souktha.github.io/software/qemu-port/index.rst

             OBJECT_GET_CLASS(VexpressMachineClass, obj, TYPE_RTX_MACHINE)
         #define RTX_MACHINE_CLASS(klass) \
             OBJECT_CLASS_CHECK(VexpressMachineClass, klass, TYPE_RTX_MACHINE)

+   Line 2 defines the name of the emulated platform, *rtx-r5*.
+The QEMU's '-M help' option will list it in its supported platform list.

    * When machine class is initialized, *rtx_soc_common_init()* function is called so we need to implement this function.
 The *vexpress_common_init()* is renamed and edited to become this function.
 This function is for instantiating devices defined for the target platform.
 For RTX platform, the clocks and voltage sensors remain the same as the Vexpress's.
 MMC, Keyboard, VRAM devices are commented out.
 Only one UART0 is used so UART1-3 are not instantiated.